-Exterior color and reflectivity standards for buildings.
+Exterior color and reflectivity standards for buildings. residential areas

-Exterior building colors shall have a "light reflective value" (LRV) within the 20% to 50% range.
+In any residential area, Exterior building colors shall have a "light reflective value" (LRV) within the 20% to 50% range.
 Stucco and other materials with colors similar to those illustrated in Exhibit 11 may be used, as long as they have integral color and meet the standards for reflectivity and harmony with the natural landscape.
 (See Chapter 4 Section II - General Standard B.1 for more details about Exterior Finishes permitted by the Plan.)